 However, each baby is different, and some may take less or more time to sit up by themselves.

 The earliest sitting milestone is when a baby can sit unsupported.
 A caregiver might put the baby in a sitting position, and the baby then remains in that position.

 Many babies master this skill at around 6 months.
 If a baby cannot do this by the time they are about 1 year old, it does not necessarily mean they have a developmental issue or another health issue.

 However, parents or caregivers who are worried about any aspects of the baby’s development can talk to a doctor or pediatrician.

 By 9 months, many babies begin getting into a sitting position without support.
 They may push themselves up from their bellies or rollover after crawling, then push into unsupported sitting.

 Before a baby can sit up on their own, they need good head control.
-According to the CDC, most babies achieve this at around 4 months.
-At about 2 months, many babies begin holding their heads upright for short periods when pushing up from their stomachs.
+According to the

 Babies also need to exercise their arms, abdominal muscles, backs, and legs, since they use all of these muscles to get into a sitting position or support themselves when sitting.